ebrillhart/feedingseattle/README.md

 # Feeding Seattle
-Uses Socrata Open Data to display a list and map of meal programs for homeless and low-income individuals.
+Uses Socrata Open Data to display a list of meal programs for homeless and low-income individuals.
 Registered users can create a list of saved/favorite programs.

 ![Image of Screenshot](public/app/images/screenshot.png)